 - 1 750ml bottle vodka

-- 4 12-oz. bottles ginger beer
+- 4 (12-ounce) bottles ginger beer

 - wafer-thin slices of fresh ginger for garnish

-Stir the sugar and water together in a saucepan over medium heat.
+- Stir the sugar and water together in a saucepan over medium heat.
 Cook, stirring occasionally, until the sugar dissolves completely and the syrup comes to a simmer.

 - Cover and let steep for 1 hour to let the sage flavor infuse the syrup.

-Remove the sage leaves from the syrup.
+- Remove the sage leaves from the syrup.

 - Stir the sage simple syrup, apple cider, and vodka together in a large (3-quart) pitcher or cooler-style drink dispenser.
 (The drink can be made up to a day in advance and refrigerated at this point until you're ready to serve.)

 - Set up a drinks station with highball glasses, additional ice, ginger beer, and the ginger slices and additional sage leaves for garnish.

-Let guests fill their glasses with ice, serve themselves from the dispenser, add a splash of ginger beer to the drink, and garnish with ginger and sage.
+- Let guests fill their glasses with ice, serve themselves from the dispenser, add a splash of ginger beer to the drink, and garnish with ginger and sage.